 Most units of this type have individual voltage regulators for each output.
 I’ve heard that setup called ”single-ended isolation”, which partly describes what’s going on.
 The V+ outputs are isolated from each other (through the regulators), while the negative/ground is tied together throughout.
 However, to me, the term ”single-ended isolation” sounds a little too close to ”isolation” (which we well go into later).
 So in order to not cause any confusion, this will be the only time you see me use that term.

-Anyway, 99% of the $30-40 power supplies you see on Amazon etc are of this type.
-Some of them will even use the term ”isolated”, but rest assured they are not.
+Anyway, most of the $30-40 power supplies you see on Amazon etc are of this type.
+Some of them will even use the term ”isolated”, but they almost always are not.
 They may have individual voltage regulators, but true isolation is a completely different matter.
-A really easy way to tell is if the power supply comes with a wall wart powering the box.
-If it does, you can be 99% sure it isn’t isolated.
-There are a couple of exceptions (for instance the MXR Iso-Brick and the Strymon supplies), but they are quite rare.
-And while you can get decent results with one of the cheap Chinese units, chances are you won’t.
+While you can get decent results with one of the cheap Chinese units, chances are you won’t.
 In this game, up to a certain point, you really get what you pay for…

 - Typical units: MXR DC Brick, Joyo JP-02, Caline CP-5 etc.